 Here is the presentation

-Thanks to the parents who joined us for our first months coffee morning.
+Thanks to the parents who joined us for our coffee morning again this week.

-We enjoyed our conversation about Growth Mindsets.
-Here is the presentation, with video, for you to view Growth Mindset
+We enjoyed our conversation about Assessments and standards based reports.
+Here is the presentation, with video, for you to view Standards based reports.

-We look forward to seeing you again at our next Coffee Morning on the 7th Nov from 7.00-8.00am in the Primary Library.
-Next months topic will be 'Standards based Reports' where we will discuss what this looks like, what it means for your child and why we use this format in Primary Schools across the world.
+We look forward to seeing you again at our next Coffee Morning on the 5th Dec from 7.00-8.00am in the Primary Library.
+Next months topic will be ''Meet the Counselors'.
+They will talk about their role in school and include important topics such as bedtime routines, health etc

 Our mission is to provide a challenging, internationally based education that nurtures lifelong learners in a multi-cultural setting.